-- Maintain a cumulative GPA of 3.0 in the education core courses. - File an "Application for Student Teaching" form with the Education Department. - Update all necessary vaccinations and health tests. - Complete an interview with Education faculty and representatives of the Montreat TEC for the purpose of determining professional competence/dispositions. - Complete appropriate Gateways. - Appropriate SAT or ACT scores or passing scores on the ETS CORE tests
+- Maintain a cumulative GPA of 3.0 in the education core courses. - File an "Application for Student Teaching" form with the Education Department.

-• Take the Pearson Foundations of Reading and General Curriculum tests
+- Update all necessary vaccinations and health tests. - Complete an interview with Education faculty and representatives of the Montreat TEC for the purpose of determining professional competence/dispositions. - Complete appropriate Gateways. - Appropriate SAT or ACT scores or passing scores on the ETS CORE tests - Take the Pearson Foundations of Reading and General Curriculum tests - Take the state required content tests